equinor/segyio/README.md

 #### Possible solutions

+Check if segyio.open `iline` and `xline` input parameters are correct for current file.
 Segyio supports files that are just a collection of traces too, but has to be told that it's ok to do so.
 Pass `strict = False` or `ignore_geometry = True` to `segyio.open` to allow or force unstructured mode respectively.
 Please note